MorrisMA/MiniCPU/README.md

 also deallocates the allocated workspace on the stack before the return address is popped from the stack.
-Thus, at the end of the subroutine return, if the proper workspace deallocation value is provided, the workspace pointer is left pointing to the base of the calling functions allocated workspace.
+Thus, at the end of the subroutine return, if the proper workspace deallocation value is provided, the workspace pointer is left pointing to the base of the calling function's allocated workspace.
 The workspace pointer register is the base register for workspace relative addressing.
 Instructions for loading the accumulator (or the general pointer register described next), or storing the accumulator to the workspace include